vetrivera/dragadmin/README.md

 Each module have a unique pages,
-The default page is home module,this page only developed,another pages is developing process, Home module contain `9 widgets`,each widgets show on unique valus to the admin,the admin able to see a all process of the page, In 9 widgets `data getting from json data`,
+The default page is home module,this page only developed,another pages is developing process, Home module contain `9 widgets`,each widgets show on unique valus to the admin,the admin able to see a all process of the page,

+In 9 widgets `data getting from json data`,

 * First row contain `4 widgets`,each column value `divided by 5` and it show on `progress-bar`
 * Second row contain `2 widgets`,it show on values in charts,barcahrt and linechart
 * Third row contain `3 widgets`, 2 rows 1 chart,the rows value `divided by 10` and it show on `progress-bar`,

+Side-bar user able to show and hide on it using a arrow button,

 ## Further help